-The DC BID Council is an association of Washington DC's nine business improvement districts.
+The DC BID Council is an association of Washington DC's ten business improvement districts.
 Collectively, our members spend $27 million dollars per year to help manage and enhance neighborhoods that are home to 70% of the DC employment base and 40% of the city’s tax base.
 The DC BID Council brings together BID leaders and stakeholders to collaborate on issues and concerns that cut across all of our boundaries and impact the entire city.

 About DC BIDs

-In 1996, the DC City Council passed enabling legislation for business improvement districts (BIDs) and since then, nine BIDs have been created in DC, and additional BIDs are being formed.
+In 1996, the DC City Council passed enabling legislation for business improvement districts (BIDs) and since then, ten BIDs have been created in DC, and additional BIDs are being formed.
 The BIDs contribute to the city in many ways.
 The most visible is the cleaning and safety staff that BIDs provide.
 They also contribute in many other significant but less visible ways.
 BIDs work closely with existing businesses to help them grow and thrive, and recruit new stores and restaurants to their areas.
-BIDs market their areas, organize community building events, provide homeless outreach services, and activate and beuatify public space.
-Learn more about individual BIDs by visting their websites.
+BIDs market their areas, organize community building events, provide homeless outreach services, and activate and beautify public space.
+Learn more about individual BIDs by visiting their websites.